bvreede/zincfinger/README.md

 _Output:_
 - In 'evolview':
-  - three heatmap source files, labeled 'ambiguous', 'orthambi', and 'substitutions', that can be used as heatmap annotations for X in evolview.
+  - three heatmap source files, labeled 'ambiguous', 'orthambi', and 'substitutions', that can be used as heatmap annotations for a list of motifs in evolview (

 ### 3.3 Do something else ###